Does My Exotic Pet Need Emergency Medical Care?

-If, after reading this, you feel your pet cannot wait until the morning for medical care, please take them to the Animal Medical Center (AMC) in Manhattan on York Avenue and 62nd st. This is a 24-hour emergency facility.
-They have an exotics department; however the department is closed at night.
-The emergency vets you will see after hours have been educated on how to manage common exotic pet emergencies and they can provide supportive care until the next day when the exotics department is open.
-At that time, you can elect to keep your pet with them, or pick your pet up to transfer to us.
+If, after reading this, you feel your pet cannot wait until the morning for medical care, please call the Veterinary Emergency Group (VEG) 212-223-3500 located at 1215 2nd Ave (64th st).
+Our vets consult with the vets at VEG for cases requiring specialized care.
+They are open from 6PM- 8AM.
+The emergency vets you will see after hours have been educated on how to manage common exotic pet emergencies and they can provide supportive care until the next day when they will have your pet transferred to us if further care is required.

-You should go to the AMC after hours if your pet is suffering from one of thefollowing serious emergency medical conditions.
+You should contact and/or go directly to VEG after hours if your pet is suffering from one of the following serious emergency medical conditions.
 If your pet is sick, but not in immediate danger, it may be better to wait until an exotics specialist is available the next day.

 Exotic Small Mammal Emergencies

 NOT EATING: The most common medical emergency for rabbits, guinea pigs, and chinchillas is anorexia: not eating for over 24-hours.
 This urgent condition is considered even more serious if the pet is also not defecating.
 Usually, this is accompanied by lethargy, sedentary behavior, and sometimes a noticeably distended abdomen.
 These animals require urgent medical care and should be seen after hours at VEG.

 It is our recommendation that owners do not force feed these animals or give any sort of over-the-counter medication.
 Force feeding an animal without knowing why they stopped eating can be dangerous.